 Oh my, this book.
 It lives up to the hype!
 It’s excellent, and the first Maggie O’Farrell book I’ve ever read.
 Utterly adored this historical fiction.
 It gives voice to Agnes Hathaway, wife of William Shakespeare, and it will break your heart.
 Incredible.

 This was a book club read, and the second book by Taylor Jenkins Reid I’ve read this year.
 A gorgeous historical fiction story about a 1950s actress who marries multiple men – as the title suggests – but there’s a big twist throughout.
 It’s a wonderful love story.

 A classic I’d never heard of but devoured in two sittings.
 This is another 1950s set historical fiction, that focuses on a group of boys who are part of a gang, but utterly devoted to one another a brotherhood.
 Heartbreaking, wonderfully emotional – unusual for a book solely about men – and gripping.

-And lastly, I finally got around to read an Elizabeth Gaskell novel and I adored it.
+And lastly, I finally got around to reading an Elizabeth Gaskell novel and I adored it.
 Cranford is one of my all-time favourite mini-series and the adaptation is pure perfection of this book.
-While there is no real chronology to the tales of the women in Cranford, the wit and humour was perfectly translated to screen.
+While there is no real chronology to the tales of the women in Cranford, the wit and humour were perfectly translated to screen.
 Gorgeous.

-I definitely leant towards classics and historical fiction while I was in lockdown.
-For me, I think contemporary fiction and re-reads weren’t holding my attention as much as I needed it too.
+I definitely leaned towards classics and historical fiction while I was in lockdown.
+For me, I think contemporary fiction and re-reads weren’t holding my attention as much as I needed them to.

-One things for sure, I escaped throughout this whole period into books and it was a wonderful journey.
-My parents were ever-patient with me, and gave me the space I needed to relax and keep my anxieties at bay during the whole of lockdown by leaving me alone to read.
+One thing is for sure, I escaped throughout this whole period into books and it was a wonderful journey.
+My parents were ever-patient with me and gave me the space I needed to relax and keep my anxieties at bay during the whole lockdown by leaving me alone to read.